-The number of redds counted on all surveys in the upper Sandy Basin (above the old Marmot Dam site) was 650 in 2014, which was 24% lower than the number of redds counted in 2013.
-Additionally, 13 redds were counted in the Bull Run River, upstream of the weir.
+The number of redds counted on all surveys in the upper Sandy Basin (above the old Marmot Dam site) was 1,179 in 2015, which was 58% higher than the number counted in 2014.
+Additionally, 30 redds were counted in the Bull Run River (including Little Sandy River), upstream of the weir.

-Density of redds was highest in the section of the Salmon River farthest upstream and in Still Creek downstream of Cool Creek (Table7).
+Density of redds above the weirs was highest in the upper sections of the Salmon River and in Still Creek downstream of Cool Creek (Table 7).
 These areas have consistently had the highest density of redds in the upper Sandy River basin and placement of the weirs continues to exclude most hatchery fish from them.

-Redd density in one section of the Salmon River (Forest Rd 2618 to Arrah Wanna) was the lowest since 2009 (Table 7).
-Redd density in the lowest survey section (weir to mouth) was high this year, possibly from large numbers of hatchery spawners.
-Redd density in the lowest survey section in the Zigzag River (Still Creek to mouth) decreased slightly compared to 2010-2013.
+Redd densities were higher in 2015 than the last few years in most sections of the Salmon River (Table 7).
+Redd densities in the lowest survey sections of the Salmon and Zigzag rivers (weir to mouth) were high as well this year, possibly from large numbers of hatchery spawners.
+Redd density in the survey section of the Zigzag River farthest downstream (weir to mouth), was the highest recorded since 2002.
 Still Creek continued to have high redd densities, as this tributary is where most spawning takes place in the Zigzag River watershed (Table 7).
 Variation in redd densities by section may be attributed to a number of causes, such as natural variation and changing habitat.

 We compared the redd distribution among several survey sections in the Salmon and Zigzag watersheds.
-Redd distribution in 2014 was compared to the 2002-2007 as a baseline for distribution of natural origin spawners because fin-clipped fish were removed at Marmot Dam.
+Redd distribution in 2015 was compared to 2002-2007 as a baseline for distribution of natural origin spawners because fin-clipped fish were removed at Marmot Dam.
 However, in the Salmon River, data from 2004 and 2006 were not used because redd counts were combined for the lower sections when section breaks were not noted on the data sheets.

-Redd locations were mapped for the Salmon and Zigzag rivers using GPS coordinates collected on spawning surveys (Figures 14-15).
 Surveys cannot distinguish redds produced by hatchery fish from redds produced by naturally produced fish.
-Thus, in our analysis, we use a surrogate indicator to estimate the percentage of redds in each survey section that are produced by clipped, versus unclipped fish.
-For each survey section, we calculate the percentage of clipped versus unclipped carcasses found in that section.
-That percentage is used to estimate the contribution of clipped versus unclipped spawners to redds found in that section.
+Thus, in our analysis, we used a surrogate indicator to estimate the percentage of redds in each survey section that are produced by clipped, versus unclipped fish.
+For each survey section, we calculated the percentage of clipped versus unclipped carcasses found in that section.
+That percentage was used to estimate the contribution of clipped versus unclipped spawners to redds found in that section.